mhgbrown/letmetweetthatforyou/README.md

 # Let Me Tweet That For You
-Powers a twitter count account that anonymously tweets the direct messages it receives.
+Powers a twitter count account that tweets the direct messages it receives.

 ## Requirements
 You must have [Node.js and npm installed](http://nodejs.org/).